 School Psychologist Jobs

 Aimed at helping individual students and the school community as a whole have a healthy social, emotional, and behavioral outlook, the school psychologist is an integral part of the school system.
+New problems are presented everyday that need to be tackled by a creative, energetic, dedicated professional.

 While each state has specific requirements, most school psychologists are required to have a specialist degree in school psychology (Ed.S).
 It typically takes three years of graduate courses to earn and involves a 1,200-hour internship.
 The coursework is heavy in education and psychology.
 Doctorate degrees in school psychology are also available and provide increased job opportunities in education.
 Five to seven years are needed to complete a doctorate program.
 State or national certified exams must also be passed successfully.